Project scope

 ARHAR HOLDT, Špela, KOSEM, Iztok, STRITAR KUČUK, Mojca.
 Developing a specialised concordancer for corpora with language corrections.
 V: TaLC 2024 : 16th Teaching and Language Corpora Conference : July 7th to 10th 2024, Manchester Metropolitan University, Manchester, UK : book of abstracts.
 [Manchester: Manchester Metropolitan University], 2024.
 Str.
 [77]. https://talc2024.co.uk/wp-content/uploads/2024/07/book-of-abstracts-talc-2024_final-4.pdf.
 [COBISS.SI-ID 204245507]

 Corpora and corpus-based resources for Slovene—such as Sloleks 2.0, Sopomenke 2.0, Kolokacije 2.0, the reference corpus Gigafida 2.0, and Šolar 3.0—can be used in various ways: by directing students to specific entries in a language resource; by integrating and displaying selected datasets within a digital tool; or by incorporating explanations, examples, and exercises based on linguistic analyses.
-With the emergence of generative artificial intelligence, it is also important to consider the possibility of machine-generated feedback—designed to support the teaching community in ways it considers beneficial.
-We presented the topic of using AI for selecting pedagogically appropriate language examples at a conference.
-Questions related to machine support were also included in the interviews conducted with teachers.
-A research article reporting the findings is currently in preparation.
+With the emergence of generative artificial intelligence, it is now also important to consider machine-generated feedback, provided it supports teachers and aligns with their expectations and needs.
+We presented AI-supported selection of pedagogically appropriate corpus examples as a model for future applications at a recent international conference.

 KOSEM, Iztok, ZINGANO KUHN, Tanara, ARHAR HOLDT, Špela, KOPPEL, Kristina, TIBERIUS, Carole, ZVIEL-GIRSHIN, Rina.
 Examining the potential of AI in the annotation of corpus examples for language learning.
 In: CILC2024: XV Congreso Internacional de Lingüística de Corpus, Las Palmas de Gran Canaria, España = 15th International Corpus Linguistics Conference, Las Palmas de Gran Canaria, Spain, 22–24 May 2024: [book of abstracts].
 [S. l.]: Aelinco, 2024. pp. 93–95. https://drive.google.com/file/d/1rHS4OwztEPvYOPwHE5Mxn-lnK2ErbiHV/view.
 [COBISS.SI-ID 199984643]